DevOps-MBSE/AaC/docs/index.md

 documentation when we believe AaC is production ready.
 Until then, feel free to experiment and explore with us.

 ### The AaC Modeling Language

-AaC is a distinctly different take on Model-Based System Engineering (MBSE) that allows a system modeller to define a system in code (yaml).
+AaC is a distinctly different take on Model-Based System Engineering (MBSE) that allows a system modeler to define a system in code (YAML).
 AaC defines the Architecture-as-Code modeling language specification based upon ideas from the DevOps Infrastructure-as-Code (IaC).
 IaC streamlines the flow from Development to Operations.
 AaC was created to streamline the flow from System Engineering to Development.

 The AaC model enables system modelers to maintain collection of machine and human readable plain-text YAML files that will enable new